KhiopsML/khiops-doc/docs/ui-docs/covisualization/features.md

 This view allows visualizing the distribution of a dimension on the selected cluster of the other dimension.

-In the example below, the upper histogram represents the distribution of “occupation” for the selected cluster “Masters” of education.
-The lower histogram represents the distribution of “education” for the selected cluster “B11” of “occupation”.
+In the example below, the upper histogram represents the distribution of "occupation" for the selected cluster "Masters" of education.
+The lower histogram represents the distribution of "education" for the selected cluster "B11" of "occupation".

 ![](../../assets/images-khiops-guides/covisualization/image29.JPG)